MyChart is not for medical emergencies. If you have a medical emergency, call 911.

 In late 2015, Hakim went to his primary care doctor complaining of fatigue, shortness of breath and abdominal discomfort.
 Tests revealed tumors in his small bowel, the lower lobe of his left lung and an adrenal gland.
 He could feel a mass in his upper right thigh.
 The diagnosis was metastatic melanoma — a shock because Hakim had no sign of the aggressive cancer on his skin.

 When a first round of treatment at another hospital failed to slow the cancer, Hakim turned to UChicago Medicine for a second opinion.
-Medical oncologist Jason Luke, MD, suggested a Phase 1 clinical study of a combination immunotherapy for advanced melanoma based on research done at UChicago.
+Former UChicago Medicine medical oncologist Jason Luke, MD, suggested a Phase 1 clinical study of a combination immunotherapy for advanced melanoma based on research done at UChicago.

 "Dr. Luke told me about the treatment, the clinical trial and the possible side effects," Hakim said.
 "And then he said, 'something positive could happen here.'
 My decision was made easy.
 Of course, I went all in."

 UChicago Medicine had just opened the trial, which aimed to boost the effectiveness of Keytruda, — an immunotherapy — by adding a medication that helps the immune system attack the tumor with maximum power.
 Hakim was only the 12th patient in the country to enroll in the study.